Gordi42/sweepexp/docs/source/usage/index.rst

 Setting Up the Sweep
 --------------------
 Next, we create a `SweepExp` object that will run the experiment for all parameter combinations.
-We define the parameters to sweep, the return values of the function, and the function itself.
-Here's how to set up the sweep for the example function:
+We pass the function and the parameters we want to sweep over.
+Here's how to set up the sweep for the example function above:

 .. code-block:: python